-For most taxpayers, the dependent care credit is limited to 50% of the first \$8,000 (\$16,000 for two or more qualifying dependents) of eligible expenses.
-Note that this is an increase from the usual 35% limit of the first \$3,000 of expenses, thanks to the American Rescue Plan (ARP) Act of 2021.
+In 2023, the income threshold set for the child and dependent care credit scheme is set at \$43,000 or less.
+This means those earning more will not be eligible to benefit.
+Those who do meet the required criteria will be eligible for a rebate worth up to \$3,000.
 If you provide more than half of your parents support for the year, you may also deduct medical expenses paid on behalf of your parents, even if they do not qualify as your dependents.